At some point in the last decade expectation and reality headed along different paths at the Blues.

 The first two titles were bagged, a third probably should have come in 1998 and after a longish hiccup, normal order resumed in 2003 when the Blues claimed their third.

 Titles came so easily and with them, perhaps a sense of entitlement — not so much from the players, but from the paying public who had become accustomed to the good life.

-But sport, or at least professional sport, constantly writes new histories and is forever proving that money plus people is rarely a formula for success.
+But sport, or at least professional sport, constantly rewrites history and is forever proving money plus people is rarely a formula for success.